TeenEngineer/Bricked/README.md

 https://github.com/user-attachments/assets/4c735f48-1b2c-4101-a4e7-6153290229bd

 > Before using the app, make sure to turn on the "Appear on top" permission in settings, and turn on accessibility permissions too.
+After opening the app, the app will ask for permissions to run in the background(E.g. on samsung it will ask "Stop optimizing battery usage?")

 \- a *member* of **Hack Club**